HemankKumar/StitchWorksJavaProject/README.md

 Technology Stack: Language: Java GUI Framework: JavaFX Database: MySQL (for storing customer, worker, and order details) Export: Apache POI (for exporting data to Excel sheets)

-Getting Started: Clone the repository StitchWorks_ProgramFiles here is the link given for the repo: